aspose-total/Aspose.Total-Products/total/en/java/conversion/potx-to-xltx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POTX to XLTX via Java or Online App" h2="On Premise Java API to export POTX to XLTX without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of APIs that enables developers to create, manipulate, convert, and render a wide range of file formats.
+It provides a simple and efficient way to convert POTX files to XLTX.
+The conversion process involves two steps.

+In the first step, you can use Aspose.Slides for Java to export the POTX file to HTML.
+Aspose.Slides for Java is a powerful API that enables developers to create, manipulate, and convert presentations in various formats.
+It provides a wide range of features such as creating presentations from scratch, adding slides, manipulating shapes, and converting presentations to other formats.

+In the second step, you can use Aspose.Cells for Java to convert the HTML file to XLTX.
+Aspose.Cells for Java is a powerful API that enables developers to create, manipulate, and convert spreadsheets in various formats.
+It provides a wide range of features such as creating spreadsheets from scratch, adding worksheets, manipulating cells, and converting spreadsheets to other formats.

-You can convert POTX file to XLTX via [Aspose.Total for Java](https://products.aspose.com/total/java/) in two step steps.
-In the first step you can export POTX to HTML by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/).
-Secondly, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to XLTX.
+By using Aspose.Total for Java, you can easily convert POTX files to XLTX in two simple steps.
+Aspose.Slides for Java can be used to export the POTX file to HTML, and Aspose.Cells for Java can be used to convert the HTML file to XLTX.
+This makes it easy for developers to create, manipulate, and convert presentations and spreadsheets in various formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}